Compare Electricity Prices: The savvy guide to save £££

 *Final costs are rounded.

-As you can see, in this instance we could save £77 a year just by switching electricity suppliers.
-In other cases you may even be able to save much more, depending on the type of tariff you’re currently on.
+As you can see, when you compare electricity prices we could save £35 a year.
+In other cases you may even be able to save much more, depending on the type of tariff you’re currently on and what tariffs are available.

 Switch electricity tariffs the easy way

-Armed with just a few details about yourself, your home and a rough idea of your energy consumption, you can contact your chosen provider’s customer service or make the switch through a third-party service.
+Armed with just a few details about yourself, your home and a rough idea of your energy consumption, you can contact your chosen provider’s customer service or make the switch through a third-party service, such as Selectra.

 - What details do I need when calling to compare electricity prices?